Chemotaxis-induced phase separation

 Chemotaxis allows single cells to self-organize at the population level, as classically described by Keller--Segel models.
 We show that chemotactic aggregation can be understood using a generalized Maxwell construction based on the balance of density fluxes and reactive turnover.
 This formulation implies that aggregates generically undergo coarsening, which is interrupted and reversed by cell growth and death.
 Together, both stable and spatiotemporally dynamic aggregates emerge.
 Our theory mechanistically links chemotactic self-organization to phase separation and reaction--diffusion patterns.

-Chemotaxis is a prevalent strategy in biology that enables both microbes and single (tissue) cells to move collectively and directionally in response to chemical gradients~\cite{Berg2004,Murray2003,Gerard.Rollins2001,Roussos.etal2011,Trepat.etal2012}.
-This can lead to self-organized aggregation when cells respond to gradients of self-secreted signaling molecules.
-The basic model describing chemotactic aggregation was introduced by Keller and Segel \cite{Keller.Segel1970}.
+Chemotaxis is a prevalent strategy in biology that enables both microbes and tissue cells to move collectively and directionally in response to chemical gradients~\cite{Berg2004,Murray2003,Gerard.Rollins2001,Roussos.etal2011,Trepat.etal2012}.
+This can lead to self-organized aggregation when cells respond to gradients of self-secreted signaling molecules, described by the foundational Keller--Segel (KS) model \cite{Keller.Segel1970}.
 Diverse model variants account for different chemotactic responses, crowding effects, and cell proliferation \cite{Hillen.Painter2009}.
-Without cell proliferation and death the chemotactic aggregates are observed to undergo a coarsening process \cite{Hillen.Painter2009,Kavanagh2014,Rapp.Zimmermann2019,Kang.etal2007}.
-In contrast, cell growth and death induce a fixed pattern wavelength leading to intricate patterning \cite{Mimura.Tsujikawa1996,Hillen.Painter2009}, and even spatiotemporal chaos \cite{Painter.Hillen2011,Ei.etal2014}.
-However, a unifying understanding of chemotactic aggregates and their long-time dynamics in general Keller--Segel models is missing.
+Without cell proliferation and death the chemotactic aggregates are observed to undergo a coarsening process \cite{Hillen.Painter2009,Kang.etal2007,Kavanagh2014,Meyer.etal2014,Rapp.Zimmermann2019,OByrne.Tailleur2020}.
+In contrast, cell growth and death induce a fixed pattern wavelength leading to intricate patterning \cite{Mimura.Tsujikawa1996,Hillen.Painter2009} and spatiotemporal chaos \cite{Painter.Hillen2011,Ei.etal2014}, as well as an absorbing-state phase transition with distinct scaling regimes \cite{vanderKolk.etal2023}.
+However, a unifying understanding of chemotactic aggregates and their long-time dynamics in general KS models is missing.
 It remains unknown whether a generic mechanism links coarsening, the selection of fixed intrinsic wavelengths, and the spatiotemporally dynamic patterns.